A family of four, a 60-year love story, a young man with muscular dystrophy: What we know about the collapse victims - KTVZ

 A family of four, a 60-year love story, a young man with muscular dystrophy: What we know about the collapse victims

-The dead and unaccounted for residents of the Champlain Towers South in Surfside, Florida, reflect the area’s rich cultural diversity, an international tragedy that has touched members of a tight-knit Jewish community and families from as far away as Argentina, Paraguay and Colombia.
+The dead and unaccounted for residents of the Champlain Towers South in Surfside, Florida, reflect the area’s rich cultural diversity.
+The international tragedy has touched members of a tight-knit Jewish community and families from as far away as Argentina, Paraguay and Colombia.

 Scores of people remain unaccounted for after the collapse of part of the 13-story residential building.
 Search and rescue teams have been feverishly scouring the site since shortly after 55 of the building’s 136 units fell on Thursday.